Analysis | A third of Americans say close friends or family have died of covid-19

 The increase in the number of people who report losing a close friend has largely been among Republicans since early July, a period in which the virus was hitting red states much harder.

 Interestingly, there was no significant difference in views of vaccines between Republicans who did and didn’t know someone who’d died of the virus in the most recent YouGov poll.
-Overall, 32 percent of Republicans said they wouldn’t get vaccinated, for example, with 34 percent of those who didn’t know a covid-19 victim holding that view and 30 percent of Republicans who did know a victim rejecting the vaccine.
+Overall, 32 percent of Republicans said they wouldn’t get vaccinated, for example, with 34 percent of those who didn’t know a covid-19 victim holding that view and 30 percent of Republicans who did know a victim rejecting a vaccine.
 That is not a statistically significant difference.
 The same divide played out on President Biden’s announced vaccine requirement: 23 percent of Republicans who knew a victim supported the move, compared to 19 percent of those who didn’t.
 While a fifth of both groups say they always wear face coverings outside their homes, a lot more of those who don’t know anyone who died (37 percent) than those who do (22 percent) say they never wear a mask.

 A key part of the YouGov findings, though, is the relative parity with the national death toll.
 Slightly more Democrats than Republicans report having friends or family who’d died of the virus, aligning with the red-blue state split in the death toll.
 While we often think about the virus as being centered in highly populous areas (in part because of the initial toll seen in places like New York), a per-resident map of the death toll shows that the pandemic has incurred a heavy cost everywhere — or, at least, everywhere east of the Rockies and outside of New England.